TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

 ```

 `incremental`: "true" or "false" depending on whether the model should run using incremental models or not
-`touches_model`: Reference to the model containing touch data points
+`touches_model`: Reference to the model containing touch data points.
+This can be touches or sessions - [read more here](#touches-vs-sessions).
 `touches_timestamp_field`: Field within the `touches_model` that contains timestamps for each touch point
 `touches_event_id_field`: Field within the `touches_model` that contains a unique indentifier for each touch point
 `touches_segmentation_id_field`: Field within the `touches_model` that used to segment the touches.
 Typically this might be a user ID